kraasch/globe/README.md

     - [ ] `● new on:  2001-01-11, Thu`
     - [ ] `● full on: 2001-01-26, Fri`
     - [ ] `● lat+lon.`
+  - [ ] make sure every data in the display is read in automatically.
+  - [ ] data in display updates on interval.
+  - [ ] provide an option for an update interval of all displayed data.
+  - [ ] buffer web retrieved lat+lon data as a text file somewhere.

 List of things done